Qazeer/artefacts.help/pages/windows/defender_support_logs.md

 The 'RTP Perf Log' events reference the scan exclusion(s) configured for `Windows Defender` (and other settings and parameters) at the time of the event.
-Exclusions can be configured on process names / paths, folders, or file extensions.
+Exclusions can be configured on process names/paths, folders, or file extensions.

 ```